 Today’s recipe was the result of a happy accident.

-I came home tired and exhausted from a 10-hour night shift and had a WTF am I making for dinner?!?! moment.
+I came home tired and exhausted from a 10-hour night shift and had a What am I making for dinner?!?! moment.
 Luckily, I had some grass fed brisket, veggies, and Aroy-D yellow curry paste on hand to toss into a slow cooker.

 I really like all the Aroy-D curry pastes I’ve tried.
 Here’s a shot of the Paleo-friendly ingredient list: